 Best of all, this guide helped me to better understand what works and what doesn't when Mum and I are out getting our retail fix.
 I think it is an important staff training resource for retailers and business owners.

-Feel free to share either of these with businesses that you frequent and those that may need increased dementia awareness and training.
+Feel free to share this with businesses that you frequent and those that may need increased dementia awareness and training.